Chia-Network/chia_rs/clvm-traits/docs/derive_macros.md

 ### Untagged Enums

-Often, the discriminator isn't necessary to encode, and you'd prefer to match try variant in order until one matches.
+Often, the discriminator isn't necessary to encode, and you'd prefer to try to match each variant in order until one matches.
 This is what `#[clvm(untagged)]` allows you to do.
 However, due to current limitations, it's not possible to mix this with `#[clvm(curry)]`.

 Note that if there is any ambiguity, the first variant which matches a value will be the resulting value.